-- What are cat seizures?
+- What is cat epilepsy?

 - Cat seizure symptoms

-- What is causing cat seizures in older cats?
+- What causes epileptic seizures in cats?

 - Keep an eye on time